anandi2i/temp-pipecandy/README.md

   2. CREATE DATABASE pipecandy;
   3. GRANT ALL PRIVILEGES ON DATABASE "pipecandy" to pguser;
 * Redis Server 2.8.4
+* Spamassassin installation
+  $ sudo apt-get install spamassassin spamc

+  To Enable the spamd
+  $ $ sudo gedit /etc/default/spamassassin

+  # Change to one to enable spamd
+  ENABLED=1

+  Restart the sampd demon using
+  sudo /etc/init.d/spamassassin start

 #####One time installation
 * Install strongloop